Let God Sort Em Out: Clipse's breakup and reunion

 Although the breakup wasn't made public at the time, rumors that the duo was over began when Malice (then named Malicious) changed his stage name to No Malice, converted to Christianity, and started making Christian rap, (Note: Malice has pushed back on the terms "Christian rap" and "Christian hip-hop" being used to describe his music, stating: "To me, it's no different than the music I was putting out.
 It still sounds very real, street hip-hop.
 It's just minus the ignorance.
 I hate when someone tries to label me as Christian hip-hop or positive music.
 I think that's crazy because the music is very hard."
 Nevertheless, the terms have been used by various magazines and blogs, including HotNewHipHop, Maclean's, and Uproxx.) as opposed to the "coke rap" of Clipse.
 In 2014, he firmly denied the possibility of a reunion.
 His attitude had softened by 2016: "I'ma tell you that I learned to never say never, and I don't shut the door on anything.
 I really don't.
 In fact, I would like to see Clipse do it.
 But I just do things differently."

-The duo appeared together (credited as Clipse) on "Use This Gospel" by Ye, from his Christian hip-hop and gospel album Jesus Is King (2019), having also worked on a demo version of "Follow God".
+The duo appeared together (credited as Clipse) on "Use This Gospel" by Kanye West, from his Christian hip-hop and gospel album Jesus Is King (2019), having also worked on a demo version of "Follow God".
 Speaking on the reunion, Pusha T said: "I'm the younger brother, man.
 I mean, I'm happier than—I can't even express it!"
-A live performance of "Use This Gospel" with Ye and Sunday Service Choir came a few days later, ushering in a new era of Clipse live performances at music festivals and award shows.
+A live performance of "Use This Gospel" with West and Sunday Service Choir came a few days later, ushering in a new era of Clipse live performances at music festivals and award shows.
 They appeared again on "Punch Bowl" by Nigo, from his album I Know Nigo!
 (2022).
-No Malice made a guest appearance (credited as Malice) on "I Pray for You" by Pusha T, from his fourth album It's Almost Dry (2022).
+No Malice made a guest appearance (credited as Malice) on "I Pray for You" by Pusha T, from his fourth album, It's Almost Dry (2022).